KamalAbdali/PolymathKeyboardWin/Readme.txt

 - This directory contains the files needed for installing the US-Polymath Keyboard Layout on a Windows computer.
-It also includes a file "readme-win.txt" with some installation instructions and a file "US-PolymathWinLnx.pdf" as a convenient one-page keyboard map.
+It also includes a file "readme-win.txt" with some installation instructions and a file "US-PolymathKeyboardWinLnx.pdf" as a convenient one-page keyboard map.

 - A zip of the files in this directory is a convenient way to distribute the layout.
 Such a zip file is downloadable from